manekinekko/hexa/README.md

 $ npm install --global @manekinekko/hexa
 ```

-To make sure the Hexa CLI has been correctly, you can execute the `hexa` command from anywhere in your system and you should see the default usage output:
+To make sure the Hexa CLI has been installed correctly, you can execute the `hexa` command from anywhere in your system and you should see the default usage output:

 ```bash
 Usage: hexa <command>